Rohail30/Blockchain/Basics/Lec-8/README.md

 ## Solidity
-The first Solidity smart contract, named Part_A, declares state variables of various data types and includes functions to interact with and retrieve these variables.
+The first Solidity smart contract, smartContract_A, declares state variables of various data types and includes functions to interact with and retrieve these variables.
 It showcases basic operations like storing and retrieving data, and accessing contract balance.

 ```solidity
 // SPDX-License-Identifier: MIT